Farama-Foundation/Metaworld/README.md

 ```

 ### Running a benchmark:
-ML10, MT10, ML45 and MT50
-Create an environment with train tasks:
+Create an environment with train tasks (ML10, MT10, ML45, or MT50):
 ```python
 import metaworld
 import random